MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-retention-policy-command.md

 ## Arguments

-*TableName* - Specify the name of the table.
+- *TableName* - Specify the name of the table.
-*PolicyObject* - Define a policy object.
+- *PolicyObject* - Define a policy object.
+For more information, see [retention policy](retentionpolicy.md).

 ### Example